davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

 .. option:: -fno-sched-interblock

-  Dont schedule instructions across basic blocks.
+  Don't schedule instructions across basic blocks.
 This is normally enabled by default when scheduling before register allocation, i.e. with :option:`-fschedule-insns` or at :option:`-O2` or higher.

 .. option:: -fno-sched-spec

-  Dont allow speculative motion of non-load instructions.
+  Don't allow speculative motion of non-load instructions.
 This is normally enabled by default when scheduling before register allocation, i.e. with :option:`-fschedule-insns` or at :option:`-O2` or higher.